Articles

 • Enhanced Security - The software is password-protected and preplans can be encrypted.
 This helps to protect the information within the preplans from unauthorized access.

-By having accurate and up to date preplans, firefighters are better equipped to respond to fires in a safe and effective manner.
-Having the right information at the right time is critical to reduce the number of injuries and fatalities caused by fires.
-We hope to create a training program for firefighters on how to use the software, developing a process for regularly updating the software's database of building information and encourage other fire departments to adopt PlanStudio for pre planning purposes.
-We believe the implementation of the new preplan software has been a success for the City of Richmond Heights Division of Fire as it has saved the Fire Department time, improved the accuracy of preplans and made them more accessible.
+“By having accurate and up-to-date preplans, firefighters are better equipped to respond to fires safely and effectively.
+Having the right information at the right time is critical to reducing the number of injuries and fatalities caused by fires.
+We expect to create a training program for firefighters on how to use the software and we will develop a process for regularly updating PlanStudio’s database of building information.
+We have also encouraged other fire departments to adopt PlanStudio for pre-planning purposes.
+We believe the implementation of the new preplan software has been a success for the City of Richmond Heights Division of Fire as it has saved the Fire Department time, improved the accuracy of preplans, and has made them more accessible.
 PlanStudio has made the city safer for residents and employees.”

 Read more